DenisGorbachev/metawomen-docs/src/Rewards/Teams.md

 Yes.

-### Will I receive additional rewards if I join the team in the middle of the payout period?
+### Will I receive additional bonus if I join the team now?

 Yes, you will receive additional rewards proportional to the time you were in a team.
 For example, if you join a team on Monday, you will receive additional `+10% * (1 / 7)` on Tuesday (because you were in a team for 1 of 7 days).